fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ### Initializing the database before tests

-Testing appears to be easy and our tests are currently passing.
-However, our tests are bad as they are dependent on the state of the database, that now  happens to have two notes.
+Currently, our tests have an issue where their success depends on the state of the database.
+The tests pass if the test database happens to contain two notes, one of which has the content <i>'HTML is easy'</i>.
 To make them more robust, we have to reset the database and generate the needed test data in a controlled manner before we run the tests.

 Our tests are already using the [after](https://nodejs.org/api/test.html#afterfn-options) function to close the connection to the database after the tests are finished executing.
 The library node:test offers many other functions that can be used for executing operations once before any test is run or every time before a test is run.